erawn/Digital-Workshop-For-Artists-2020/README.md

 Week 9
   - Sorting Things Out: Classification and Its Consequences, Geoffrey Bowker and Susan Star, 33-40
+    <br>Prompt: This reading discusses the many ways in which infrastructure operates to invisibly sustain norms.
+Give an example of how computers or digital infrastructure operates in such a way in your life.
+How could digital art be used to reveal or investigate that operation?
+Three to Five sentences.

 ### Final Presentations!
 Week 10